A salute and one last kiss: Family & colleagues bid tearful adieu to Kashmir Police officer | Law-Order

 - India

-The air was rent with loud wails at the Police Lines area here as soon as the tricolour-draped coffin of Inspector Masroor Ahmad Wani was brought for a wreath laying ceremony.
+Loud wails rent the air at the Police Lines area here as soon as the tricolour-draped coffin of Inspector Masroor Ahmad Wani was brought for a wreath laying ceremony.

 ''You always wanted to become a police officer,'' said a teary-eyed Wani's sister who was amid the family and colleagues gathered here to bid the final goodbye to the cop who was killed in a terror attack.